dadapunk/chercan/project_specs.md

        asyncio.run(main())
    ```

 This project will leverage Crawl4AI's latest features to create a powerful, flexible framework for web data collection that can be easily adapted to various use cases while maintaining high performance and scalability.
+The two-phase extraction approach ensures cost-effectiveness by minimizing LLM usage while still benefiting from its pattern recognition capabilities.